Jump to content

 Fill me in

-iVisa tip: While your eVisa is electronically linked to your passport, always carry a printed or digital copy – it’s always smart to be prepared for any tech glitches.
+iVisa tip: Even though your eVisa is linked to your passport, carry a copy on your phone or printed out.
+It's always better to be prepared for any technical glitches.

-For Turkish Embassy Visa holders: The officer will verify the visa sticker in your passport, checking its validity and your travel dates.
+If you hold a paper visa from a Turkish consulate, an immigration officer will manually check the visa in your passport, checking its validity and your travel dates.

-Once everything's verified, you can move on to collect your baggage.
+Once everything's done, you can move on to collect your baggage.

 Keep the following info and documents on hand when going through immigration checks: